graphaware/neo4j-reco/README.md

 When serving recommendations, we could read them directly from the database, rather than computing them in real-time.
 Blacklists and `Filter`s are still consulted in case the situation has changed since the time recommendations were pre-computed.

+#### Logging

+Each produced `Recommendation` has a String UUID, so that it can be uniquely identified.
+This is useful, for example, when we want to measure the quality of recommendations.
+We can store the `Score`s of different `Recommendation`s as well as how users reacted to them against their UUIDs.
+For this purpose, we can use a `Logger` implementation.
+A `Logger` records recommendations for later analysis.
+There are provided implementation for logging using slf4j, but you can create your own to store the data in Cassandra or wherever you want.

 Using GraphAware Neo4j Recommendation Engine
 --------------------------------------------